lilyruth/react041622/README.md

 (see https://github.com/lilyruth/takeHome041622/blob/main/README.md)

-## I had some fun with changing up colors, because I can.
+## I had some fun with changing up colors.

 ## The site is still mobile friendly.